MitchTalmadge/AMP-dockerized/README.md

 ## HTTPS Support

 Setting up HTTPS is independent of the Docker image.
-Just follow this [official guide](https://github.com/CubeCoders/AMP/wiki/Setting-up-HTTPS-with-AMP) and when it tells you to access `/home/AMP/.ampdata`, access the `/ampdata` Docker volume instead.
+Just follow this [official guide](https://github.com/CubeCoders/AMP/wiki/Setting-up-HTTPS-with-AMP) and when it tells you to access `/home/AMP/.ampdata`, access the volume you mapped on the host instead.
 It has the same contents.
 To restart the AMP instances, just restart the Docker container.

 Or, just put [CloudFlare](https://www.cloudflare.com/) and its free SSL cert in front of your web UI and save yourself hours of pain.